jju/bike/bicycles/bullwinkle.md

+# bullwinkle

 > bought in 2015 at Cycle Therapy in Duncan $1100

 Bullwinkle is my cyclocross bike.
-It began as more of a commuter bike back in Nanaimo, taking advantage of the wider tires than a road bike (and more gears than my pre-existing track bike [[fujli]]).
+It began as more of a commuter bike back in Nanaimo, taking advantage of the wider tires than a road bike (and more gears than my pre-existing track bike [fujli](fujli.md)).

-After moving to Edmonton and getting [[korg]] I moved the rack and Brooks saddle over to the heavier touring bike and Bullwinkle got to be my "fast" bike.
+After moving to Edmonton and getting [korg](korg.md) I moved the rack and Brooks saddle over to the heavier touring bike and Bullwinkle got to be my "fast" bike.

-Then after getting rid of [[fujli]] and getting [[wuming]] as a real go fast(ish) road bike, Bullwinkle really was allowed to go back to its roots in CX.
-Of course, the cyclocross season is only a couple of months so it's also the spring bike and the gravel bike.
+Then after getting rid of [fujli](fujli.md) and getting [wuming](wuming.md) as a real go fast(ish) road bike, Bullwinkle really was allowed to go back to its roots in [CX](cx.md).
+I got skinny knobby tires for the dirt, and then my first real wheels I built were a pair of tubeless hoops, so the old stock wheels have become pit/bad weather wheels.
+Of course, the cyclocross season is only a couple of months so it's also the spring bike and the gravel bike and those old wheels still get more use.

 ## Rocky Mountain Solo CX 2015 - Stock